Ares-Developers/Ares-docs/new/superweapons/types/multimissile.rst

   The Weapon used to display the downward-pointing nuke and as default, if :tag:`SW.Damage` and :tag:`SW.Warhead` aren't set.
 Defaults to :value:`NukePayload`.

+  .. note:: The weapon used as :tag:`Nuke.Payload` has to be put into the
+    :tag:`WeaponTypes` section.
+The Weedguy hack will not work.
 :tagdef:`[SuperWeapon]Nuke.TakeOff=Animation`
   The Animation played on the missile silo when the missile is launched.
   Defaults to :tag:`[General]NukeTakeOff`.